Likatier tribe: History

-The community was founded in 1974 by then 17-year-old Wolfgang Wankmiller, who led it untll his death in 2019.
+The community was founded in 1974 by then 17-year-old Wolfgang Wankmiller, who led it until his death in 2019.
 It strives for independence and self-sufficiency with minimal environmental impact, practices ovo-lacto vegetarianism, and encourages free love while tolerating stable relationships.
 Separate men's and women's discussion groups meet weekly.
 Children are raised as a group by several women; some children are schooled privately by members of the tribe in a house across the border in Austria (as home schooling is not possible in Germany).

 In the first few years, according to their own statements up to 1990, the members were mainly involved in local politics in various parties; environmental and civil right movement as well as more closeness to the citizen are stated as goals.
 The group tried to achieve its goals through multiple memberships of one and the same person in different parties.
 This ultimately also led to party exclusions.

 Several of the group's activities are related to esotericism, and a self-description states "our foremost goal is the perception and understanding of reality and its expression in vibrancy".
 The group also has its own internal currency and employs a creative approach to language, giving uncommon names to days or to everyday objects.
 It intends to create a genuine new "tribe culture" and is in active contact with other ecological communities around the world.

 The group is hierarchically organized, with members having different "levels" reflecting their commitment to the tribe.
 There is also an outer circle of people who join the group in some of its activities but for the most part live separately.

 In the 1970s the tribe tried to undermine several organizations in Füssen, and Wankmiller was active in local politics for a while.
 The Likatier are generally regarded with suspicion or even hostility in the city, and a citizen's action group has been formed that opposes the tribe and supports people who want to leave it.

 In 2001, a cook of the group was sentenced to 2 1/2 years in prison for sexual abuse of five minor members of the tribe.
 While the trial judge found that the behavior was neither condoned by nor connected to the group, critics have pointed out that the cook was readmitted to the community after having served his sentence.
-The German yellow press occasionally reports on the group in a sensationalist manner, labeling Wankmiller as a "Sex-Guru", claiming that he believe himself to be a reincarnation of Jesus, and accusing the group of running sex orgies in the presence of minors.
+The German yellow press occasionally reports on the group in a sensationalist manner, labeling Wankmiller as a "Sex-Guru", claiming that he believes himself to be a reincarnation of Jesus, and accusing the group of running sex orgies in the presence of minors.

 To counter negative publicity, the group started a website in 2003.
 It has always welcomed outside visitors, and has recently started to offer "get-to-know" seminars.